sveltejs/kit/documentation/docs/19-accessibility.md

 });
 ```

 You can also programmatically navigate to a different page using the [`goto`](/docs/modules#$app-navigation-goto) function.
 By default, this will have the same client-side routing behavior as clicking on a link.
 However, `goto` also accepts a `keepfocus` option that will preserve the currently-focused element instead of resetting focus.
 If you enable this option, make sure the currently-focused element still exists on the page after navigation.
+If the element no longer exists, the user's focus will be lost, making for a confusing experience for assistive technology users.

 ### Lang attribute